-- The use or disclosure of protected health information involves no more than a minimal risk to the privacy of individuals, based on, at least, the presence of the following elements: - o An adequate plan to protect health information identifiers from improper use and disclosure. - An adequate plan to destroy identifiers at the earliest opportunity consistent with conduct of the research (absent a healthcare or research justification for retaining them or a legal requirement to do so). - Adequate written assurances that the PHI will not be reused or disclosed to (or shared with) any other person or entity, except as required by law, for authorized oversight of the research study, or for other research for which the use or disclosure of the PHI would be permitted under the Privacy Rule. - The research could not practicably be conducted without the waiver or alteration. - The research could not practicably be conducted without access to and use of the PHI.
+- The use or disclosure of protected health information involves no more than a minimal risk to the privacy of individuals, based on, at least, the presence of the following elements: - An adequate plan to protect health information identifiers from improper use and disclosure. - An adequate plan to destroy identifiers at the earliest opportunity consistent with conduct of the research, unless there is a health or research justification for retaining the identifiers or such retention is otherwise required by law. - Adequate written assurances that the PHI will not be reused or disclosed to (or shared with) any other person or entity, except as required by law, for authorized oversight of the research study, or for other research for which the use or disclosure of the PHI would be permitted under the Privacy Rule. - The research could not practicably be conducted without the waiver or alteration. - The research could not practicably be conducted without access to and use of the PHI.

 The Privacy Rule allows institutions to rely on a waiver or an alteration of Authorization obtained from a single Privacy Board to be used to obtain or release PHI in connection with a multi-site project.
-However, DHHS also recognizes that "covered entities may elect to require duplicate Privacy Board reviews before disclosing [PHI] to requesting researchers" (67 Federal Register 53232, August 14, 2002).
-At the medical school, PHI may not be disclosed for the purposes of research pursuant to a waiver provided by an external Privacy Board without the approval of the HRPP or IRB.

-23.5 Activities Preparatory to Research
+Activities Preparatory to Research

-Under the preparatory to research provision of the Privacy Rule, a covered entity may permit a investigator who works for that covered entity to use PHI for purposes preparatory to research such as assessing the feasibility of conducting a research project, developing a grant application, or identifying potential subjects.
-A covered entity may also permit, as a disclosure of PHI, a researcher who is not a workforce member of that covered entity to review PHI (within that covered entity) for purposes preparatory to research.
+Under the preparatory to research provision of the Privacy Rule, a covered entity may permit an investigator who works for that covered entity to use PHI for purposes preparatory to research such as assessing the feasibility of conducting a research project, developing a grant application or protocol, or identifying potential subjects.

-The covered entity must obtain from a investigator representations that (1) the use or disclosure is requested solely to review PHI as necessary to prepare a protocol/research plan or for similar purposes preparatory to research, (2) the PHI will not be removed from the covered entity in the course of review, and (3) the PHI for which use or access is requested is necessary for the research.
+The covered entity must obtain from an investigator representations, either in writing or orally, that (1) the use or disclosure is requested solely to review PHI as necessary to prepare a protocol/research plan or for similar purposes preparatory to research, (2) that the investigator will not remove any PHI from the covered entity (eg, physically taken out of a facility, or downloaded and retained on the investigator's device) in the course of review, and (3) the PHI for which access is sought is necessary for the research purpose.
+[45 CFR 164.512(i)(1)(ii)]

-At the medical school, this is accomplished by the investigator submitting either a Preparatory to Research form, for projects in development, or a request for waiver of consent and authorization for screening purposes to the HRPP.
+At the medical school, this is accomplished by the investigator submitting a request for waiver of consent and authorization for screening purposes to the IRB.